Turkey

 Transforming Turkish Textiles

-Aiming to transform the Turkish textile sector into a competitive industry, a new UN Joint Porgramme (UNJP) will enhance the international competitiveness of SMEs in the textile and clothing sector of Turkey.
+Aiming to transform the Turkish textile sector into a competitive industry, a new UN Joint Programme will enhance the international competitiveness of SMEs in the textile and clothing sector of Turkey.
 Launched in early November, “Harnessing Sustainable Linkages for Small and Medium Enterprises in Turkey’s Textile Sector” will concentrate specifically on SMEs located in poor and vulnerable regions such as Gaziantep, Kahramanmaraş, Adıyaman, and Malatya, the programme and integrate them into the global and domestic value chains, providing job for millions residing in these regions.